 BF Clyde’s Cider Mill

-In season, you can attend a cider making demonstration which take place on the weekends.
+In season, you can attend a cider-making demonstration which takes place on the weekends.
 The mill makes cider, hard cider, and apple wine.

 Visit the individual websites for specific information on each attraction.